-Nepal has always been a paradise for adventure lovers and travellers.
+Nepal has always been a paradise for adventure lovers and travelers.
 It has so much to offer: mountains, lakes, hills, historical and religious places, trekking areas and so many activities!
 Hiking is one of the most popular activities in Nepal.
-A hiking trip in this country will take you to explore some jaw dropping scenery, stunning landscapes and lush green valleys.
+A hiking trip in this country will take you to explore some jaw-dropping scenery, stunning landscapes, and lush green valleys.
 Hiking is a great way to explore a country or simply enjoy your life the fullest, away from social media or daily routine.
-In this blog we will discuss Nepal hiking trip in the Annapurna Base Camp and some tips to make your trip hassle free!
+In this blog, we will discuss Nepal hiking trip in the Annapurna Base Camp and some tips to make your trip hassle free!

 Annapurna Base Camp:

-Annapurna Base Camp is the most busiest hiking trek for tourists.
-It attracts more people on the base of Annapurna mountain, which is the tenth highest mountain in the world.
+Annapurna Base Camp is the busiest hiking trek for tourists.
+It attracts more people on the base of the Annapurna mountain, which is the tenth highest mountain in the world.
 This mountain range is in full show from various stages of the camp trek.
-The trek also goes through stone built villages, mountains, forests and blooming flowers.
+The trek also goes through stone-built villages, mountains, forests, and blooming flowers.
 Its main destination includes the Annapurna as well as Machapuchare Base Camp.

-The trekking starts from beautiful city of Nepal Pokhara which is famous for its mountains, lakes and green hills.
-The trip then takes you to some great locations, and you will also get to see 360 degree views of the Annapurna ranges from your trekking path.
+The trekking starts from the beautiful city of Nepal Pokhara which is famous for its mountains, lakes and green hills.
+The trip then takes you to some great locations, and you will also get to see 360-degree views of the Annapurna ranges from your trekking path.

 Best time to go for Nepal hiking trip:

-February, March, April, November and December are Nepal’s peak and best times to go for hiking.
-In January, November and December the skies are clear but it can get very cold.
-During February, March and April the weather is pleasant and the landscape looks colorful and really great.
+February, March, April, November, and December are Nepal’s peak and the best times to go hiking.
+In January, November, and December the skies are clear but it can get very cold.
+During February, March, and April the weather is pleasant and the landscape looks colorful and really great.